parkindd/Dadbot/README.md

 # Dadbot
-Discord bot that responds to "I'm [word]" with "Hi [word], I'm Dad!"
+discord bot that responds to "I'm [word]" with "Hi [word], I'm Dad!"

 # Setup
-Create a bot at http://discordapp.com/developers/applications/me
+create a bot at http://discordapp.com/developers/applications/me create a file auth.json.
+Insert value of token from new bot. example file:

+{
+"token": ""
+}

-Run Dadbot.js to start up Dadbot.
+run Dadbot.js to start up Dadbot.